esa/pagmo2/doc/sphinx/docs/python/tutorials/hypervolume.rst

 .. note::
   In case of several least/greatest contributors, pygmo returns only one contributor out of all candidates arbitrarily.

-5. :class:`~pygmo.hypervolume.contributions` - Returns a list of contributions for all points in the set.
+5. :func:`~pygmo.hypervolume.contributions` - Returns a list of contributions for all points in the set.
-   This returns the same results as the successive call to the :class:`~pygmo.hypervolume.exclusive` method for each of the points.
-Due to the implementation, calling :class:`~pygmo.hypervolume.contributions` once can be much faster (up to a linear factor) than computing all contributions separately by using :class:`~pygmo.hypervolume.exclusive`.
+   This returns the same results as the successive call to the :func:`~pygmo.hypervolume.exclusive` method for each of the points.
+Due to the implementation, calling :func:`~pygmo.hypervolume.contributions` once can be much faster (up to a linear factor) than computing all contributions separately by using :func:`~pygmo.hypervolume.exclusive`.

 .. doctest::